 No Chapter Name Subject Area Source Existing ACOP Proposed ACOP Approval Date Tenant voluntary transfers do not include transfer types described in 15.2 Types of Transfers; these transfer types will be added to the central Transfer Waiting List.
-53. Transfer Offers 15.17 PHA Updated policy to reflect requirement for households with emergency transfers to accept and lease units within 3 business days from the date the unit offer is communicated by PHA Emergency Transfers: Tenants must accept and execute a lease unit within three (3) business days of the date the unit is offer is communicated by PHA.
+53. Transfer Offers 15.17 РНА Updated policy to reflect requirement for households with emergency transfers to accept and lease units within 3 business days from the date the unit offer is communicated by PHA and execute a lease unit within three (3) business days of the date the unit is offer is communicated by PHA.
 Exceptions to this policy will be made on a case by case basis.
 All Other Transfers: Tenants must accept a unit within three (3) business days of the date the unit offer is communicated by PHA and will be required to execute a lease within five (5) business days from the date of unit offer.
-Exceptions to this policy will be made on a case by case basis.
-Acceptance of a unit must be made in writing.
-11/1/2019 Chapter 17: Tel rminations 54.
-17.3 Grounds for Mandatory Termination by PHA HOTMA Final Rule Added new section for over- income families Added discussion of terminating families who have exceeded the over-income limit for 36 consecutive months.
+11/1/2019 Chapter 17: Te rminations 54.
+17.3 Grounds for Mandatory Termination by PHA HOTMA Final Rule Added new section for over- income families • Added discussion of terminating families who have exceeded the over-income limit for 36 consecutive months.
 06/15/23 55.
-17.10 Lease Termination Notice VAWA 2022 Reauthorization Replaced "criminal acts of physical violence" with "criminal activity" 06/15/23 Chapter 18: Ho meownership 18.1 Overview Not currently in ACOP Included an overview of the MTW Opening Doors to Affordable Homeownership Program (ODAHP) 01/19/23 Chapter 20: Sp ecial Programs & Allocations 56.
+17.10 Lease Termination Notice VAWA 2022 Reauthorization Replaced existing language Replaced "criminal acts of physical violence" with "criminal activity" 06/15/23 Chapter 18: Ho meownership 18.1 Overview MTW Not currently in ACOP Included an overview of the MTW Opening Doors to Affordable Homeownership Program (ODAHP) 01/19/23 Chapter 20: Sp ecial Programs & Allocations 56.
 Super- Preference PHA Removed current super-preference language and Removed and combined with special preference policy language below 4/1/19

 No Chapter Name Subject Area Source Existing ACOP Proposed ACOP Approval Date combined super- preference with special preference language 57.
 Special Preference 20.3 PHA PHA may provide emergency rental assistance in cases of extreme emergencies and natural disaster.
 PHA has authorized the Mayor or the Managing Director of the City of Philadelphia to certify households for emergency rental assistance in cases of extreme emergencies and natural disaster.
-These applicants will be serviced as certified by the Mayor of the City of Philadelphia and will not exceed fifty (50) housing opportunities annually.
+These applicants will be serviced as certified by the Mayor of the City of Philadelphia and will not exceed fifty (50) housing opportunities PHA has established a Special Preference to provide emergency rental assistance to qualified households who have been directly affected by natural disasters or other extreme emergencies.
+The number of applicants eligible for this preference shall not exceed fifty (50) housing opportunities annually.
 However, the number of housing opportunities provided annually may be increased in accordance with additional federal rental subsidies and/or other housing resources provided to PHA in connection with a natural disaster declared by the President of the United States, where applicable.
 Applicants must be certified and referred by either the Mayor or the Managing Director of the City of Philadelphia; be income eligible; and, meet all applicable program eligibility and suitability requirements.
-Applicants who are approved and determined eligible by PHA for the Special Preference shall take priority over 4/1/19
+Applicants who are approved and determined eligible by PHA for the Special Preference shall take priority over all other applicants on PHA's waiting list.
+4/1/19